 2. You can make them without a donut pan!

 Deep fried donuts are wonderful for a couple reasons.
 First, it means you don’t need to own a donut pan!
 I can’t stand having specialty equipment around, so that makes me very happy.
+All you need is two differently sized cookie cutters.
+Or if you don’t have pastry cutters, you can even use a thin-rimmed glass for the larger stamp, and for the smaller pastry cutter, you can use the back of a pastry tip or a screw-on bottle cap.
 Anyone with a container of canola oil and a heavy pan can deep fry, and I love that minimalist spirit.

 3. They have a very authentic donut shop flavor.